-Automatic investing: This one is simple.
-Chose where your money will go and then set automatic forwarder.
+- Investing: This one is simple.
+Chose where your money will go and then set an automatic forwarder.
 BAM.
 You’re rich.
 Well, not quite but at least you don’t have to do it manually.

 You might be wondering, “I’m broke.
 I don’t have money to eat, not to mention to invest.
 Why should I bother?”
 You’re not alone.
 But investing it’s not just about your immediate earnings – it’s about developing the right habits.
 Start small.
 Over time you’ll learn to cut costs and put money aside.
 Start now, you’re not getting younger.

-Bank fees are negotiable: If your bank is charging you fees you need to change that.
+- Bank fees are negotiable: If your bank is charging you fees you need to change that.
 How to do it?
 Call them over the phone and go gangsta on them.
 Yeah, it’s a bit scary.
-You actually need to talk to a real human but according to the author in 80% of the time, a rep can wave the monthly fee to keep you as a customer.
-So, call them, say you want no fee account, ask for a supervisor and threat that you’re going to switch banks if they don’t give you that.
+You actually need to talk to a real human but according to the author in 80% of the time, a rep can waive the monthly fee to keep you as a customer.
+So, call them, say you want no-fee account, ask for a supervisor and threat that you’re going to switch banks if they don’t give you that.
 It’s worth trying.